 The person booking the work is responsible for payment when due.
 If you don't own the property, you would have to make arrangements to claim costs back from the landlord yourself such as taking it off your rent.
 Before booking work, you should check the landlord is happy to go ahead with the scope of work at the agreed price.

 I'm a fellow tradesperson.
 If I get you to do the electrical work on my job, can you bill the homeowner directly?

-Only if I have been introduced to the homeowner, I've discussed the job with them and we have agreed between us to make such an arrangement.
-Where no such pre-work agreement exists directly between me and your client, then the invoicing will be given to you as the person booking the work, and immediate payment is expected from you.
-Even if you pass the invoice to your client, the debt remains yours until it is paid.
+Yes, but only if I have been introduced to the homeowner to discuss the job and we have agreed between us to make such an arrangement.
+Where no such pre-work agreement exists directly between me and your client, then the invoicing will be given to you as the person booking the work and immediate payment will be expected upon presentation.
+Even if you pass my invoice onto your client, the debt remains yours until it is paid.